ast-fortiss-tum/perturbation-drive/README.md

 View the examples folder for examples on how to run this benchmarking library with different simulators.

-The perturbation object wukk automatically select the perturbation and the perturbation scale.
+The perturbation object will automatically select the perturbation and the perturbation scale.

 ```Python
 from perturbationdrive import ImagePerturbation